 We then invite you – if you wish together with your family – to a two-day initial presentation.
 For this we need further documents.
 These can be found in this list.

 On the first day one of our team doctors will discuss all relevant information with you in a pre-operation discussion which lasts around one hour.
 Here the indication is mutually verified, the therapy goals discussed, the existing examination results discussed, and the course of therapy and the possible risks entailed elaborated.
-Furthermore, you have the possibility to discuss open questions with the Case Management or the organisation.
+Furthermore, you have the possibility to discuss open questions with the Case Management.

 On the second day, after you have had time to decide whether you wish to proceed with the therapy at the WPE, a so-called planning date session takes place.
 As the irradiation must be performed with millimetre accuracy – and always unerringly – the patient may not move during the irradiation.
 For this purpose we place specially fabricated positioning aids, such as vacuum pillows, gypsum shells or masks, depending upon the exact region to be irradiated.
 The fabrication and fitting take place during the planning session.